Guggenheim Baseball Management: Television deal

-On January 22, 2013 the Los Angeles Times reported that Time Warner Cable had signed a deal to partner with the Dodgers to form a new regional sports network, which would be majority-owned by the team.
+On January 22, 2013, the Los Angeles Times reported that Time Warner Cable had signed a deal to partner with the Dodgers to form a new regional sports network, which would be majority-owned by the team.

 On January 28 the Dodgers and Time Warner Cable signed a 25-year broadcast agreement valued at $8.35 billion, subject to the approval of Major League Baseball, which would see the establishment of a new channel known as SportsNet LA.
 The deal ended long-standing broadcast partnerships with Fox Sports West, which had aired Dodgers games on its Prime Ticket channel since 1997; and with KCAL-TV, an independent station which had been the Dodgers' over-the-air broadcast television outlet since 2006.
 TWC's winning bid exceeded Fox's bid by $2 billion and was worth $210 million for the inaugural 2014 season, or $1.5 million a game.
 That amount exceeded the revenues from Prime Ticket and KCAL-TV by more than four times.
 The agreement increased the number of games aired: nearly 100 games were carried in 2014 compared with the 49 games aired by Prime Ticket in 2013.

 The Dodgers television deal has been controversial, with a distribution dispute that has locked out wide swaths of the Los Angeles television market.
 SportsNet LA has never been available to the majority of households in its service area.
 Carriage was most limited in the channel's inaugural 2014 season, when it was carried by Time Warner Cable systems in Los Angeles, Bright House Networks' system in Bakersfield, and Champion Broadband serving a small portion of the San Gabriel Valley.
 Together, these distributors covered only 30% of the market, leaving the remaining 70% without the channel.
 Coverage rose when Charter Communications added SportsNet LA in June 2015, but remains under 50 percent: about 1.8 million homes.
 DirecTV is the largest unsigned distributor.
 Since Charter's acquisition of TWC on September 20, 2016, SportsNet LA continues to only be carried by the former Charter, Time Warner Cable, and Bright House Networks systems in the region (which now operate as Spectrum).

-There was an agreement with Direct TV and ATT for broadcasting rights in March 2020.
+The team and Spectrum finally came to terms with DirecTV/U-verse TV to add the network before the 2020 season.